Magical Realism, Mystery, & More

 Happy Tuesday!

-Which releases are on your radar this week?
-Let us know in the comments!
+Which new releases are you excited for this week?
+Tell us in the comments!

 Genre: , ,